Royal Roads University (RRU). SOSC 730 (3 credits). Qualitative Research Methods. Doctor of Social Sciences program. September – December 2018.

 RRU.
 PCOM 661.
 Major Project (12 credits).
 Students prepare a major research paper or consultation report.
 Jan.-July 2007; Jan. – July 2008.

-UND.
+University of North Dakota.
 COMM 550.
 International and Global Communication (3 credits).
 This course integrates research and scholarship on international media, globalization, culture, and national identities.
 Particular emphasis is placed on the role language and culture, mediated globalization and glocalized media practices in other nations.
 Spring 2005.

-BGSU.
+Bowling Green State University (BGSU).
 COMS 694.
 Workshop on Critical Discourse Analysis.
 Summer 2004.
 (New workshop design)

 BGSU.
 COMS 695.
 Preparing Future Faculty.
 This 2-credit hour workshop helps prepare graduate students for future roles as faculty and/or administrators.
 Offered Spring 2003; co-taught with Dr. Nancy Brendlinger.